 Step 9 – The peer reviewer’s comments are incorporated into the final report.

 Step 10 – The parties meet to agree publication options.
 This may be a formal launch event, a press release or perhaps a round table meeting with other sector players.
-As standard we will post analysis reports on the PBE website.
 All parties must agree the messaging for any publicity to avoid anything unclear or ambiguous reaching the public domain.
 The precise form in which other output is published will be by mutual agreement and may simply be a summary of the process followed.

 Step 11 – Following publication, there will be a follow up meeting between PBE, the charity and the economist volunteer/team to discuss and agree impact, lessons learnt and feedback to the economist volunteer/team’s line manager.